-You read the main text to learn the basic principles.
+You read the main text in order to learn the basic principles.
 Whenever you feel saturated by the classic concepts you switch to the text in the side column for a contemporary perspective, or an anecdote or an atmospheric illustration, expressing the mood of the current topic.
 The joyful mix of these elements ensures that the study process remains dynamic and entertaining.

 The revised 4th Edition is, in our humble opinion, the first study text in over two decades that presents a truly updated perspective of aromatherapy.
 It includes many new elements not taught before, revealing the dynamics which led to the stunning global reach aromatherapy has acquired.